scottprahl/pypolar/README.md

 through polarizers and birefringent elements.
 Some basic ellipsometry support is also included.

-There are three modules
+There are four modules
 * pypolar.fresnel - Fresnel reflection and transmission calculations
 * pypolar.jones   - Routines to support the Jones calculus
-* pypolar.mueller - Routiens to support the Mueller calculus
+* pypolar.mueller - Routines to support the Mueller calculus
+* pypolar.visualization - Routines to support visualization

 Jupyter notebook documentation is included, but overall testing could be better.
 The Mueller module is still incomplete.